So, a friend told you about a great place to camp with your dog. But how do you make reservations? Here are three places to start.

 – Recreation.gov is an umbrella site for reservable activities on federal lands, including camping in national forests.

-- “Foghorn Outdoors California Camping” by Tom Sientstra (Avalon Travel Publishing) is a useful tome for finding descriptions and reservation information for more than 1,500 campgrounds, most of them dog-friendly.
+– “Foghorn Outdoors California Camping” by Tom Stienstra (Avalon Travel Publishing) is a useful tome for finding descriptions and reservation information for more than 1,500 campgrounds, most of them dog friendly.

-Be aware that most of California’s coastal campgrounds, as well as most in popular destinations like Lake Tahoe, are booked out six months in advance for summer visits, so snagging a last-minute weekend reservation can involve as much persistence as finding a bargain airfare to Hawaii at Christmastime.
-But it can be done.
-Here are some strategies:
+Be aware that most of California’s coastal campgrounds, as well as most in popular destinations like Lake Tahoe, are booked out six months in advance for summer visits, so snagging a last-minute weekend reservation requires persistence.

-- Inquire about the cancellation window at your chosen location (30 days at Yosemite, for example) and call that many days in advance of your preferred dates, hoping a spot has opened up.
+– Inquire about the cancelation window at your chosen location (30 days at Yosemite, for example) and call that many days in advance of your preferred dates to see if any spots have opened up.

 – Find out if your preferred campsite has any “first-come” or “overflow” sites in its inventory (most do).
 Take a risk by showing up at the gates about a half-hour before check-out time.

-- Some popular coastal campgrounds use a lottery system to distribute sites made available through cancellations.
-If you’re flexible, this can work.
+– Some popular coastal campgrounds use a lottery system to distribute sites made available through cancellations.
+This is a good option if your schedule is flexible.

 – Choose a campground that operates purely on a first-come basis and arrive on a Thursday if you want to stay over the weekend.